Author, Andrew Gibson

 Bank of Cyprus charges a €12 to €60 correspondent fee depending on the amount you send.

-It’s not easy to anticipate the total fees you will pay because the banks’ schedules of tariffs usually run for pages and pages.
+It’s not easy to anticipate the total fees a bank will charge because their schedules of tariffs run for 15+ pages.

 There is a simple way to bypass these fees…don’t use a bank.